-And there’s more going on indoors: take a culinary class that relies on local farms for its raw materials, explore woodcarving or pottery, hone your writing skills, visit a lighthouse or museum, watch art glass being created by Island artisan.
+And there’s more going on indoors: explore history at the Martha’s Vineyard Museum, take a culinary class that features produce from Island farms, try pottery-making and woodcarving, hone your writing skills, tour a lighthouse, watch art glass being created by Island artisan.
 Whatever your age, whatever your interest, Martha’s Vineyard offers you the opportunity to enjoy each day here to the fullest.

-For more insider tips before you travel, order the 2019 Martha’s Vineyard Island Guide, with up-to-date suggestions and local favorites.
+For more insider tips before you travel, order the Martha’s Vineyard Island Guide, updated annually with dozens of ways to enjoy your vacation.

 One of the biggest misconceptions about Martha’s Vineyard is that it takes a bundle to enjoy the Island.
 Not so, we say!
 Don’t let a light pocket keep you from coming over to the Vineyard for a visit.
 Besides the easily accessible sandy beaches lapped by crystalline clear water, the summer offers a serious selection […]See More

 On Martha’s Vineyard for July 4th?
 Edgartown is the center for all the action — including the parade and the fireworks — so plan your schedule around a great day in town.
 Come early and check out the harbor from the vantage point of Memorial Wharf as boaters from all points gather to celebrate the […]See More

 Jaws fans!
 Follow Joey Sack around the Island as he reports on locations throughout Martha’s Vineyard that appear in this classic thriller!
 Included are these familiar locations: Gay Head Lighthouse in Aquinnah; the Chappy Ferry dock, Memorial Bridge at Joseph Sylvia State Beach, Edgartown National Bank and Edgartown Town Hall in Edgartown and the Oak […]See More